-Water the bulbs thoroughly and then place the pot in a dark place for several months, as these bulbs generally require a 12-15 week cold period.
-The temperature should stay between 35 to 45 degrees F.
+Water the bulbs thoroughly and then place the pot in a dark place for several months, as these bulbs generally require a 12 to 15 week cold period.
+The temperature should stay between 35 to 45 F. (1-7 C.).

-Once the bulbs begin to sprout, move the pot to a brighter location and provide warmer indoor temperatures, like that of at least 50 or 60 degrees F.
+Once the bulbs begin to sprout, move the pot to a brighter location and provide warmer indoor temperatures, like that of at least 50 or 60 F. (10-16 C.).

-Maintain watering, keeping the soil damp.
-Let the surface become dry to the touch before watering.
+Maintain watering, but let the surface become dry to the touch before watering.
 Take care not to overwater crocus or their corms will rot.

-When growing crocus indoors, be sure to provide at least 4 to 6 hours of sunlight.
+When growing crocus indoors, be sure to provide at least four to six hours of sunlight.
 Crocuses need plenty of sun to create those spectacular blooms.